hadro/info654fa20/slides/class_8.md

 browser.

 ---
+# Getting started steps

+1. Sign up
+2. Register an App
+3. Add the Books API (and others, if you want) to your App
+4. Return to the APIs page and select the Books API

+---
+# Questions

+---
-# Activity 2: Wordnik API
+# (Bonus) Activity 2: Wordnik API

 - [https://developer.wordnik.com/docs](https://developer.wordnik.com/docs)